Deputyship support for families

 -

-Plain-language explanation of how deputyship works, including the role of the Court of Protection, the Office of the Public Guardian, and professional deputies.
+Plain-language resources on how deputyship works, including the role of the Court of Protection, the Office of the Public Guardian, and professional deputies.

 -

-Occasional expert input from solicitors, professional deputies, and others will be available as needed.
+Occasional expert input from solicitors, professional deputies, and others as needed.

 -

-The group sits alongside the formal legal and professional arrangements already in place.
-It does not replace a professional deputy, solicitor, case manager, the Court of Protection, or the Office of the Public Guardian, and we do not give legal advice.
+This sits alongside the formal legal and professional arrangements already in place.
+It does not replace a professional deputy, solicitor, case manager, the Court of Protection, or the Office of the Public Guardian.
+We do not give legal advice.

 Why we are creating this

+This project has grown out of lived experience.
 Julian Fraser, co-founder of the Almond Tree Foundation, has an adult daughter whose affairs are managed by a professional deputy.
-This work has grown out of his own experience and conversations with other families.

 For professionals

-If you are a professional deputy, solicitor, case manager, or work in a charity or clinical setting that supports families affected by professional deputyship, this is for you to know about.
+If you are a professional deputy, solicitor, case manager, or work in a charity or clinical setting that supports families affected by professional deputyship, this is a useful resource to be aware of.

-Families often have strong professional support around the legal and practical side of deputyship, but little in the way of peer connection or space to talk about the experience itself.
-This group is intended to sit alongside the work you do, as somewhere you can point families who might benefit from connection with others in a similar position.
+Families often have strong professional support around the legal and practical side of deputyship, but little in the way of peer connection or somewhere to talk about the experience itself.

 The Almond Tree Foundation is a charity member of the Professional Deputies Forum.

-If you would like to talk about signposting families, or about helping shape the support as it develops, please get in touch.
+If you would like to talk about signposting families or about helping shape the network as it develops, please get in touch.

 Get in touch